Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Sell-Side vs. Buy-Side QoE: Who Benefits and When

 QoE can be commissioned by either side.
-The timing and purpose differ.
+The timing and purpose differ, and strategic buyers often use buy-side QoE differently from financial buyers.

 Buy-side QoE is most common.
-Investors, private equity funds, and strategic buyers use it to:
+Investors, strategic buyers, and private equity firms use it to:

 Sell-side QoE is proactive.
 Sellers commission it to:

-- Provide valuable insights that build buyer confidence
+• Provide valuable insights that build buyer confidence and improve market presence with buyers

 Here’s a real pattern: A $5M EBITDA services firm invests $40K in sell-side QoE in 2025.
 The report identifies $180K in under-accrued liabilities and a customer concentration issue.
 The owner addresses both before marketing the business.
 Result: the diligence process validates seller financials, and no late-stage repricing occurs.
 That $40K investment prevents a potential $1M purchase price reduction.